 Hotel Mystays Maihama

 Rooms can fit up to 5 with two double beds and one single, which makes a nice change to the usual bunk beds in budget Tokyo accommodation.
-All rooms have free WiFi, fridges, safes, air conditioning and an extra bonus is that they’re all soundproofed – a real plus if you have kids who are light sleepers.
+All rooms have free WiFi, fridges, safes, and air conditioning, and an extra bonus is that they’re all soundproofed – a real plus if you have kids who are light sleepers.
 The hotel offers a buffet breakfast, which is a much more budget friendly option than waiting until you get into the park.

 What’s not to love?